TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 }

-The programmatic construction and assignment of the view model within the view\'s code-behind has the advantage that it\'s simple.
+The programmatic construction and assignment of the view model within the view's code-behind has the advantage that it's simple.
 However, the main disadvantage of this approach is that the view needs to provide the view model with any required dependencies.
 Using a dependency injection container can help to maintain loose coupling between the view